PyArtaz/data_science/README.md

 3. Install project requirements using pip with this command: `pip install -r requirements.txt`
 4. You can start the GUI by executing `start_gui_v6.py`

-### Create your own application using model_development
+### Create your own application using Development

-Make sure you followed the first three steps above and then switched the branch to model_development.
+Make sure you followed the first three steps above and then switched the branch to Development.

 1. Create your own hand-gesture database using `preprocessing/capture.py` or use an existing database
 2. Extract the hand landmarks from the database images using `preprocessing/source_data.py`